How Is Gastroparesis Monitored in Ozempic Patients? A Clinical Workup Guide

 What is gastroparesis and how is it diagnosed?

-Gastroparesis is a disorder characterized by delayed gastric emptying without mechanical obstruction, causing symptoms like nausea, vomiting, early satiety, bloating, and abdominal pain.
-Diagnosis typically involves gastric emptying scintigraphy or breath tests.
+Gastroparesis is a disorder characterized by delayed gastric emptying without mechanical obstruction.
+Symptoms include early satiety, nausea, vomiting, bloating, and abdominal pain.
+Diagnosis is typically made via gastric emptying scintigraphy, breath tests, or wireless motility capsule studies, after excluding other causes.

 Does submitting information create an attorney-client relationship?